jamesquinlan/dsc-techstack/topics/chmod.md

 4. Use the chmod command to set the permissions for that file.
 For example, to give the owner read and write permissions, the group read permission, and others no permission, you would enter: `chmod 640 filename`.

-5. Use the `ls -l` command again to verify that the permissions have been set correctly.
+5. Again, Use the `ls -l` command to verify that the permissions have been set correctly.

 6. Create a new file in the same directory and set its permissions to give the owner read, write, and execute permissions, the group read and execute permissions, and others no permission.
 Use the `chmod` command to set the permissions.

-7. Use the `ls -l` command to verify that the permissions have been set correctly for the new file.
+7. Use the `ls -l` command to verify that the new file's permissions have been set correctly.

 8. Modify the permissions of a directory in the same directory to give the owner, group, and others read and execute permissions.
 Use the chmod command to set the permissions.

-9. Use the ls -l command to verify that the permissions have been set correctly for the directory.
+9. Use the ls -l command to verify that the directory's permissions have been set correctly.